USS Tennessee (BB-43): Saipan

 In the early hours of 15 June, the invasion fleet moved into position and at 04:30, TG 52.17 began the pre-landing bombardment.
 Tennessee held her fire until 05:40, when she unleashed a barrage of shells from her primary, secondary, and 40 mm batteries at a range of 3000 yd.
 All shooting ceased at 06:30 to allow the carrier aircraft to make their attacks for the next thirty minutes.
 TG 52.17 resumed firing at 07:00 and continued until 08:12, when the amtracs and Higgins boats began to make their way to shore.
 As the marines fought their way ashore, Tennessee remained off the southern end of the landing zone, applying enfilading fire to support their advance.
 A battery of Japanese 4.7 in field guns hidden in a cave on Tinian opened fire on Tennessee and scored three hits, one of which disabled one of her secondary turrets; the other two did minimal damage and started a small fire.
 Eight men were killed and another twenty-five were wounded.
 The ship remained on station supporting the marines on Saipan but that afternoon, withdrew to make temporary repairs and protect the troop transports from the expected Japanese counterattack.
 She engaged a group of four dive-bombers that attacked the fleet that evening but scored no hits on them.

 Tennessee returned to the invasion beach the next morning to resume providing fire support, which she continued into 17 June, helping to clear the way for American advances and to break up Japanese counter-assaults.
 By this time, Spruance had been informed that the Japanese carrier fleet was approaching, so the fleet reoriented itself to face the threat; Tennessee and the other old battleships moved to protect the invasion fleet transports.
 The Japanese were defeated by Spruance's carrier force in the ensuing Battle of the Philippine Sea, in which Tennessee did not participate.
 She refueled east of Saipan on 20 June before returning to the island the next day to resume bombardment duties.
 Tennessee left the Marianas on 22 June and sailed to Eniwetok, where she met the repair ship for permanent repairs to the damage sustained off Saipan.
+For his actions in engaging in close-in fire support while withstanding heavy enemy counterfire, Captain Andrew D. Mayer was awarded the Bronze Star Medal.